 IS THIS FILM CONNECTED IN ANY WAY TO THE ROBERT PATTINSON VERSION OF BATMAN?: No, there’s no narrative connection between Zack Snyder’s Justice League and The Batman.
 Seeing as how The Flash will be introducing the concept of the Multiverse, in which there are multiple alternate Earths with different versions of DC heroes and villains (one Earth can have Ben Affleck’s version of Batman/Bruce Wayne with Jeremy Irons as Alfred Pennyworth, another Earth can have Robert Pattinson’s version of Batman/Bruce Wayne with Andy Serkis as Alfred Pennyworth), it will be one way of letting DC fans know that more than one version of their favorite characters can exist to be watched and enjoyed, and that there’s no need to start a blood feud with anyone because you think that Michael Keaton’s Batman is the only good version of Batman.

-HAS EZRA MILLER SAID ANYTHING YET ABOUT THAT VIDEO HE APPEARED IN LAST YEAR?: Ezra still hasn’t made any public statements regarding the video of him getting into a physical altercation with a fan last year in Iceland, and he was never under investigation by the police for that incident.
+HAS EZRA MILLER SAID ANYTHING YET ABOUT THAT VIDEO HE APPEARED IN LAST YEAR?: Ezra still hasn’t made any public statements regarding the video of him getting into a physical altercation with a female fan last year in Iceland, and he was never under investigation by the police for that incident.
 The original video has since been deleted, and it was also pointed out that no police officers were called to this bar at any time regarding this altercation.
 I don’t know whether this was just playful roughhousing that was blown out of proportion, or if Ezra truly got violent with this woman and refused to control his temper, but whatever the situation is, it would be nice to hear directly from Ezra and get some actual clarification.
 Which I don’t expect to happen until production for The Flash is complete, and he has to do a press tour to promote it.
-And as much as I look forward to seeing him as the Scarlet Speedster, it doesn’t and shouldn’t take precedence over his treatment of women, and if he really is an abusive prick, then here’s hoping that Warner Bros. kicks him to the curb and replaces him with…oh, I don’t know, Andrew Garfield.
+As much as I look forward to seeing him as the Scarlet Speedster, it doesn’t and shouldn’t take precedence over his treatment of women.
+And if he really is an abusive prick, then here’s hoping that Warner Bros. kicks him to the curb and replaces him with…oh, I don’t know, Andrew Garfield.
 Who we already know is pretty damn good at playing a superhero.

 WHY SHOULD I EVEN WATCH THIS?
 I’VE HEARD THAT ZACK SNYDER AND HIS WORK ARE HOMOPHOBIC AND MISOGYNISTIC: It’s no secret that Zack Snyder’s work isn’t everybody’s brand of whiskey, but as to his films being homophobic and misogynistic?
 These criticisms have seemed to follow Snyder and his work since his film adaptations of 300 and Watchmen, as well as Sucker Punch (which was not based on a comic book, and which Roxana wrote about for The Guardian).
 Whether these criticisms carry any weight, and whether the blame for any and all problematic content should be applied to Snyder or to the source material or both is a debate that is still going strong among people who are familiar with his work.
 And the accusations of Snyder’s films being homophobic and even Islamophobic have begun to gain even greater momentum thanks to YouTube videos by comedian/essayist Maggie Mae Fish, in which she analyzes all of Snyder’s films.
 For example, when she discusses Dawn Of The Dead, Maggie claims that because there is a brief shot of Muslims praying as the zombie apocalypse is spreading worldwide, and a scene in which a televangelist blames the LGBTQ community for ruining society with how they live their lives (which is exactly what Rev. Jerry Falwell said after the terrorist attacks on 9/11), that this is Snyder expressing his personal views through the film.
 (Mind you, there have been several fans of Snyder’s films who are Muslim that have seen Dawn Of The Dead, and who insist that in no possible way is it an Islamophobic film, and that they’d appreciate not having a White woman speak over them or ignore them when pointing that out).
 This sounds just as foolish and ridiculous as the people who complain about Goodfellas and The Wolf Of Wall Street and The Irishman, and who actually think that Martin Scorsese genuinely approves of the criminal behavior on display in those films, as if he doesn’t eventually show that the people living the glamorous life because of said criminal behavior eventually end up in a nightmare of their own making that they can’t wake up from.